Tommo-L/NEO3-Development-Guide/en/wallet/README.md

-> Note: The address script in NEO3 has changed, no longer using the Opcode.CheckSig, OpCode.CheckMultiSig directive, and changed to the interoperable service call, ie `SysCall "Neo.Crypto.CheckSig".hash2uint`, `SysCall "Neo.Crypto .CheckMultiSig".hash2unit` mode.
+> Note: The address script in NEO3 has changed not using the Opcode.CheckSig and OpCode.CheckMultiSig but the interoperable service call `SysCall "Neo.Crypto.CheckSig".hash2uint`, `SysCall "Neo.Crypto .CheckMultiSig".hash2unit` instead.

-### 2. Wallet File
+### Wallet File

-#### 2.1 DB3 File
+#### DB3 File

-&emsp;&emsp;db3 wallet file uses SQLite to store data, and the file suffix is `.db3`.
+db3 wallet file uses SQLite to store data, and the file suffix is `.db3`.
 There are four tables created in db3 file：

 1. **Account**